gamemanual0/gm0/source/docs/power-and-electronics/driver-station-guide.rst

 Android Phones
 --------------

-As of 2023-2024, Android phones are still legal for competition use.
+As of 2024-2025, specific Android phones are still legal for competition use.

 Advantages
 ^^^^^^^^^^

-- Android phones can be very cheap when purchased secondhand
+- Legal Android phones can be very cheap when purchased secondhand
 - Android phones generally are reliable out of the box

 Disadvantages